madelinegannon/SkeletonTracker/README.md

     - Go back to Solution Explorer, right click on your project (e.g. 'mySketch') and select '_Add Reference..._', and add a reference to `ofxKinectForWindows2Lib`.

-3. Add the `body` proto to the solution.
+3. Add `protobuf` to the solution.

     In _Project Properties > C/C++ > General > Additional Include Directories_ add the following: